KAR-NG/Human-Resource-Data-Mining/hr.md

 backgrounds.
-The company recruits employees from 8 sources and diversity job fair is the best choice if the company is keen to hire an employee from a diverse background, and employee-referral being the worst source at hiring an employee with diverse background.
+The company recruits employees from 8 sources and diversity job fair is the best choice if the company is keen to hire an employee from a diverse background, and employee-referral being the worst source at hiring an employee with diverse background (Chi-squared test for
+independence: x-squared = 21.989, df = 5, p-value = 0.0005).

 Inferential regression was applied to study the relationships between salary and numerous factors (variables) that would potentially relates